localstack/docs/content/en/user-guide/aws/pipes/index.md

 title: "EventBridge Pipes"
 linkTitle: "EventBridge Pipes"
 description: Get started with EventBridge Pipes on LocalStack
+tags: ["Pro image"]
 ---

 ## Introduction

 EventBridge Pipes allows users to create point-to-point integrations between event producers and consumers with transform, filter and enrichment steps.
 Pipes are particularly useful for scenarios involving real-time data processing, application integration, and automated workflows, while simplifying the process of routing events between AWS services.
 Pipes offer a point-to-point connection from one source to one target (one-to-one).
 In contrast, EventBridge Event Bus offers a one-to-many integration where an event router delivers one event to zero or more destinations.

-LocalStack supports EventBridge Pipes via the Pro/Team offering, allowing you to use the Pipes APIs in your local environment to create Pipes with SQS queues and Kinesis streams as source and target.
+LocalStack allows you to use the Pipes APIs in your local environment to create Pipes with SQS queues and Kinesis streams as source and target.
 You can also filter events using EventBridge event patterns and enrich events using Lambda.

 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_pipes/), which provides information on the extent of Pipe's integration with LocalStack.